gacha/Gnome3_AppMenuEditor/README.markdown

 Current State:
 Main features are complete.
 You can add/remove/edit desktop entries!
 Does not support multi-language entry editing, as that is a very complex side of desktop entries that I really don't need.
-Going to clean up the interface, and perhaps construct an Arch AUR package so I can just install it easily next time.

 Fun Tips:
 Pass in -h as a command line parameter to get help and additional instructions!